cloudmesh/cloudmesh-pi-burn/README.md

 needed for cluster nodes.
 We can retrieve the latest version of raspbian lite as follows:

+We can retrieve the latest version of raspbian lite as follows:

 ```
 (ENV3) pi@raspberrypi:~ $ cms burn image get latest
 ```